Finance-thy-Neighbor. Trade Credit Origins of Aggregate Fluctuations. ( Job Market Paper )

-Trade credit in the form of a delay of inputs payments is an important source of financing for all types of firms.
-In this paper, I study the role of credit linkages for the propagation of financial shocks in a production network where firms finance their working capital requirements using bank and trade credit.
-To this end, I build a quantitative multisector model with endogenous credit linkages between representative firms in each sector.
-The endogenous adjustment in the volume and cost of trade credit captures two counteracting mechanisms: (1) Firms smooth interest rate shocks by substituting bank and supplier finance.
-(2) An increase in the interest rate that a firm charges on trade credit tightens the financing terms of its customers thereby amplifying financial shocks.
-Quantitatively, the model accounts for 30% of the variation in aggregate output in the US-economy.
-Model simulations show that the existence of the trade credit network doubled the drop in aggregate output during the 2008-2009 crisis relative to an equivalent economy with bank-finance only.
-Furthermore, the ratio of total outstanding payments owed by customers for already delivered goods and services to bank credit is a good proxy for the systemic importance of a sector in propagating liquidity shocks.
+Trade credit in the form of delayed input payments is an important source of financing for all types of firms.
+This paper studies the role of trade credit for the propagation of financial shocks in a production network where firms finance their working capital requirements using bank and trade credit.
+To this end, I build a static quantitative multisector model featuring interdependent distortions by introducing endogenous credit linkages and costs between representative firms in each sector.
+In response to a tightening of credit conditions, the endogenous adjustment in the volume and cost of trade credit captures two counteracting mechanisms: (1) Firms smooth interest rate shocks by substituting bank and supplier finance.
+(2) Any increase in the interest rate that a firm charges on trade credit tightens the financing terms of its customers thereby amplifying financial shocks.
+In a quantitative application of the model to the US economy during the 2008-2009 crisis, simulations featuring financial shocks only, show that the model captures approximately a third of the drop in output, half of which can be attributed to the existence of trade credit linkages alone.
+The ability of firms to adjust their borrowing portfolio decreased aggregate volatility by less than two percent, suggesting that the smoothing mechanism of trade credit was operative, though small.
+Furthermore, it is shown that sectors extending a lot of trade credit to their customers relative to their own financing needs are systemically important and generate large spillovers.

 Work in Progress